-- 103. Chartered legal Executive Advocates must comply with the Continuing Professional Development Regulations. - 103.-Chartered Legal Executive Advocates are required to undertake at least 5 hours CPD each CPD year. - 104.-CPD must be gained by attendance at a training course focusing upon advocacy skills which has been accredited by the Chartered Institute under its CPD regulations. - 105.
-Chartered Legal Executive Advocates are not required to undertake any CPD in respect of the period between the date an Advocacy Certificate is first granted and 30 September of that year. - 106.-Chartered Legal Executive Advocates must send a record of their advocacy CPD to CILEx by 15 September in each CPD year.
-The Officer will check the record to ensure that it complies with these Rules. - 107.
-Where a Chartered Legal Executive Advocate has failed to undertake CPD which meets the requirements of these Rules or fails to provide a record of such CPD the Officer will refer the matter to the Admissions and Licensing Committee.
+- 103. Chartered Legal Executive Advocates are required to undertake at least 5 hours CPD each calendar year in addition to the CPD that they are required to undertake as Fellows of the Institute. - 104.
+CPD must be gained by attendance at a training course focusing upon advocacy skills which has been accredited by the Institute under its CPD regulations. - 105.
+Chartered Legal Executive Advocates are not required to undertake any CPD in respect of the period between the date an Advocacy Certificate is first granted and December 31st of that year. - 106.
+Chartered Legal Executive Advocates must send a record of their advocacy CPD to CILEx by 15 December in each CPD year.
+The Officer will check the record to ensure that it complies with these Rules.

+- 107. Where a Chartered Legal Executive Advocate has failed to undertake CPD which meets the requirements of these Rules or fails to provide a record of such CPD the Officer will refer the matter to the Admissions and Licensing Committee.
 The Admissions and Licensing Committee will consider whether the Chartered Legal Executive Advocate should retain his Advocacy Certificate.
 The Chartered Legal Executive Advocate will have the opportunity to make written representations to the Committee and has a right to be heard by the Committee.
-The Committee may decide to: - ◆ Grant an extension of up to 6 months for the Chartered Legal Executive Advocate to meet his outstanding CPD requirements.
-The Advocate will still be required to meet his current CPD requirements in the normal way; or
+The Committee may decide to: - Grant an extension of up to 6 months for the Chartered Legal Executive Advocate to meet his outstanding CPD requirements.
+The Advocate will still be required to meet his current CPD requirements in the normal way; or - Withdraw the Advocacy Certificate until the Fellow complies with the CPD requirements; and, in either case, - Refer the failure to comply with the CPD requirements to IPS for investigation.